JAParedes/JAParedes.github.io/_projects/projects-4-uav.md

 **Papers**

 - Single-Shot Learning of Multirotor Controller Gains: A Data-Driven Approach with Experimental Validation (<a href = "https://japaredes.github.io/publication/2025-09-09-mirtaba-UAV-rcac">More details</a>)
-- A Hammerstein-Weiner Modification of Adaptive Autopilot for Parameter Drift Mitigation with Experimental Results (<a href = "https://japaredes.github.io/publication/2024-09-09-UAV-drift">More details</a>)
+- A Hammerstein-Weiner Modification of Adaptive Autopilot for Parameter Drift Mitigation with Experimental Results (<a href = "https://japaredes.github.io/publication/2024-09-09-UAV-drift">More details</a>) (<a href = "https://github.com/JAParedes/PX4-Autopilot/tree/RCAC_MC_FW_dev_mavlink"> Code </a>)
 - Data-Driven Retrospective-Cost-Based Adaptive Digital PID Control (<a href = "https://japaredes.github.io/publication/2024-07-07-ddrcac-uav">More details</a>)
 - Performance Comparison of Adaptive Autopilot Architectures for Multicopter Stabilization and Trajectory Tracking (<a href = "https://japaredes.github.io/publication/2024-04-04-autopilot-architectures">More details</a>)
-- Experimental Flight Testing of a Fault-Tolerant Adaptive Autopilot for Fixed-Wing Aircraft (<a href = "https://japaredes.github.io/publication/2023-07-07-lee-FW-autopilot">More details</a>)
+- Experimental Flight Testing of a Fault-Tolerant Adaptive Autopilot for Fixed-Wing Aircraft (<a href = "https://japaredes.github.io/publication/2023-07-07-lee-FW-autopilot">More details</a>) (<a href = "https://github.com/JAParedes/PX4-Autopilot/tree/RCAC_FW_UM"> Code </a>)
-- An adaptive PID autotuner for multicopters with experimental results (<a href = "https://japaredes.github.io/publication/2022-06-06-spencer-MC-A-PID">More details</a>)
+- An adaptive PID autotuner for multicopters with experimental results (<a href = "https://japaredes.github.io/publication/2022-06-06-spencer-MC-A-PID">More details</a>) (<a href = "https://github.com/JAParedes/PX4-Autopilot/tree/RCAC_MC_AutoTuner"> Code </a>)
 - Experimental Implementation of an Adaptive Digital Autopilot (<a href = "https://japaredes.github.io/publication/2021-08-08-goel-adaptive-autopilot">More details</a>)

 **Videos**